 8. Chamera Lake – Eye-soothing Views

-Chamera Lake is an artificial lake in Dalhousie and is quite largely famous amongst travellers.
+Chamera Lake is an artificial lake in Himachal Pradesh and is quite largely famous amongst travellers.
 The lake is surrounded by lush greenery and the sight is eye-soothing.
-Situated at an altitude of 763m, the Chamera Lake is a part of Chamera Hydroelectric project which is built over the river Ravi.
+Situated at an altitude of 763m, the Chamera Lake is a part of the Chamera Hydroelectric project which is built over the river Ravi.
 The lake is famous for various water sports that can be indulged in, such as boating and fishing.
 Spending a day here is one of the simplest leisure activities that you can do.

 Location: Chamba district, Dalhousie, Himachal Pradesh

 9. Dal Lake – Mesmerizing Location

 Dal Lake in Himachal Pradesh is a beauty that cannot and should not be missed.
 It is one of the most popular lakes in Himachal Pradesh and is worth the visit.
 A fair is organised on the banks of the lake during the month of September.
 The event is celebrated to mark the presence of Lord Shiva and is quite popular amongst the Gaddi tribe.
 Lake is famous for offering a chance to indulge in various activities such as boating, picnic by the river bank, or just relaxing.
 It is one of the major tourist attractions in McLeodganj.

 10. Dashir Lake – Picturesque Lake

 Dashir Lake is located near Rohtang Pass and is a really picturesque lake.
 The lake is surrounded by glaciers and mountains of Pir Panjal Range.
 It is a common belief that the lake has therapeutic properties and the same is mentioned in a lot of local myths.
 The lake has crystal clear water which makes it possible to see right through the lake.
 It’s an easy trek to reach the lake, and you will find that this lake is frequented by campers and nature lovers who wants to get away from the crowded metropolises